shravanasati/hydra/README.md

 <br>

 ## Change Log
-The changes made in the latest version of hydra, *v2.0.0* are:
+The changes made in the latest version of hydra, *v2.0.1* are:

-- Added the `list` command
+- Made a separate 'list.go' file for the `list` command
-- Added the `config` command
-- Added support for gitignores and licenses
+- CI build bug fix (redefined embed paths for licenses and gitignores)

 View [CHANGELOG.md](CHANGELOG.md) for more information.